hishamhm/datafile/README.md

 * `datafile.openers.caller`: tries to find the file based on the path of the caller script.
 * `datafile.openers.xdg`: follows the [freedesktop.org XDG Base Directory Specification](-- http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)
-* `datafile.unix_config`: tries traditional Unix paths for config files (/etc and dotfiles at the home dir)
+* `datafile.openers.unix_config`: tries traditional Unix paths for config files (/etc and dotfiles at the home dir) -- this is an example of a platform-specific opener.

 ## API